RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 The library supports both Chat Completion interfaces as well as image generation via the OpenAI Dall-E 3 model.

 #### Online or Local AIs?
 LLMs and SLMs - Oh my!
-AI comes in all sorts of sizes, but most of you are probably familiar with the large public models or LLMs (Large Language Models) like ChatGPT or CoPilot (Microsoft), Gemini (Google), (, Llama (Meta) and Grok (X).
+AI comes in all sorts of sizes, but most of you are probably familiar with the large public models or LLMs (Large Language Models) like ChatGPT or CoPilot (Microsoft), Gemini (Google), Llama (Meta) and Grok (X).
 These are commercial Chat bots that typically run in the browser and communicate with online APIs to provide AI results.

 ChatGPT and CoPilot both use OpenAI's models, and they are at the moment typically using GTP-4 or GPT-4o-mini to serve chat requests.

-That's cool, but you can also access these very same models, directly using the OpenAI API that is exposed by OpenAI, and Microsoft's Azure services online, or for local machines using Ollama (and possibly others).
+Web based chat bots are cool to play with and useful for assistance tasks, but you can also access these very same models directly from your applications, by using the OpenAI API that is exposed by OpenAI, and Microsoft's Azure services online, or for local machines and many supported local models using Ollama (there are others that also use OpenAI APIs but I haven't tried them since Ollama works well).
 In other words you can use the APIs to access the power of both online LLMs and offline SLMs (Small Language Models) that can run offline on your own machine.

-At the moment in my experience the online models tend to be much better at providing results, and also much faster than local models.
-Running local models on non-AI optimized hardware is pretty slow.
+At the moment online models tend to be much better at providing results, and also much faster than local models.
+Running local models on non-AI optimized hardware is pretty slow even when running on a reasonably poweful GPU.
 While many results for say summarizing a 5000 word document via an LLM takes maybe 5 seconds, it can take 30 seconds with a local SLM.
 The results also tend to be much more... variable with local SLMs.
+Most of the SLMs I've used for the examples I show here, produce very inconsistent results while the online LLM provide pretty solid results.
+I suspect this will improve in the future as LLMs are quickly becoming unsustainable for energy and resource usage, and more AI processing eventually will have to local machines.
+But we're not there yet...

 So for best results you'll likely want to use one of the major online LLMs and this library specifically supports OpenAI and Azure OpenAI.
 Both of these run OpenAI models and if you're using one of these you'll likely use either `gpt-4o-mini` or `gpt-4o`.
 The mini model is smaller, faster and much cheaper version of the full blown `gpt-4` models.